jpie726/hacking_fear_book/giving_the_monster_a_name.md

 * The individual shapes you need to do the skill
 * Even butterflies and fairies if that does the trick

-Do you see how one label "over thinking" is actionable and the other label "mental block" is completely unactionable.
+Do you see how one label "over thinking" is actionable and the other label "mental block" is completely un-actionable.

 Other labels that are actionable include: